kubernetes/test-infra/charts/README.md

 # Kubernetes Test-Infra Helm charts

 This is the [helm](https://github.com/kubernetes/helm) chart repository for test infra components.
-Helm is a package manager for kubernetes  this chart repository adapts test-infra components for general use on any kubernetes cluster.
 Please see documentation on individual components for more detail.

 To use this repository to install prow: